goldmansachs/obevo-kata/internal/doc/kata-setup.md

 Files you will use for the kata:
 * kata-files/setup/: We will setup a local HSQLDB instance for this kata.
 The binaries and scripts for that are in this folder
-* src/main/database/: Your DB system will be defined in here for the kata.
+* src/main/database/: Your DB systems will be defined in here for the kata (first lesson being in lesson/deploy).
 The kata checkout starts with only system-config.xml.
 You will add more files from...
 * kata-files/lesson*/: These folders contain scripts needed during your kata lessons.
 * src/test/java: We show an example here of how to use Obevo in your unit tests.
 * pom.xml: standard pom for your project